-Using the mixed logit modeling technique, the choice experiment data allowed us to directly estimate price premia for six produce options when associated with the four attributes (local, organic, sold directly from the producer, and non-blemished).
+Using the mixed logit modeling technique, the choice experiment data allowed us to directly estimate price premiums for six produce options when associated with the four attributes (local, organic, sold directly from the producer, and non-blemished).
 The mixed logit model results (Table 1) describe the propensity for a consumer to purchase a produce item given its association with a certain product attribute.
 Table 2 displays consumer WTP estimates in the form of a price premium in dollars per pound.
-These estimates represent the percentage markup of the average price consumers are willing to pay for the local and organic attributes across each of the produce options (Tables 2).
+These estimates represent the percentage markup of the average price consumers are willing to pay for the local and organic attributes across each of the produce options (Table 2).

 Estimates on the local and organic variables are of particular importance in this study and are the focus of this discussion.
 First, looking at the coefficient estimates in Table 1, we find the clearest set of preferences to be for local and organic tomatoes and green beans.
 That is, the positive and significant coefficient on the local and organic attribute suggests that respondents are more likely to choose one of those vegetables when associated with that particular attribute.
-Results also show that there is a relatively weak preference for locally-grown carrots and organically grown strawberries, though no significant preference for purchasing cucumbers or snap peas that are either local or organic.
+Results also show that there is a relatively weak preference for locally grown carrots and organically grown strawberries, though no significant preference for purchasing cucumbers or snap peas that are either local or organic.
 These results are consistent with existing studies that examine a similar set of fresh produce options. (e.g., Campell et al. 2010; Onozaka and McFadden 2011; Adalja et al. 2015; Pyburn et al. 2016).
 Many of the attribute-produce combinations had insignificant results, suggesting that these product characteristics do not impact the consumers’ propensity to purchase the produce option.
 Consumer comments, discussion with farmers, and experts in the field gave insight as to the cause of these non-significant values.
-Comments on the consumer survey indicated that cucumbers and snap peas are often not purchased or disliked all together, which may explain the overall lack of significance on these options.
-Local carrots were often praised by farmers for tasting much better than non-local which can explain why consumers value local over other alternatives.
+Comments on the consumer survey indicated that cucumbers and snap peas are often not purchased or disliked altogether, which may explain the overall lack of significance on these options.
+Local carrots were often praised by farmers for tasting much better than non-local, which can explain why consumers value local over other alternatives.
 Local strawberries are often heavily coated in pesticides, explaining why consumers may have a higher propensity to purchase organic strawberries, while local strawberries and blemished strawberries can mold at a faster rate than non-local or unblemished options.
 This explains why local options are not significant and the non-blemished attribute is highly significant and negative, indicating no significant propensity for local and a negative propensity to purchase blemished strawberries.
-These theories can also be applied to the significance, or lack thereof, on the willingness to pay estimates.
+These theories can also be applied to the significance, or lack thereof, on the WTP estimates.